Enterprise Video Explosion

 What Do People Watch?

 Employee training ranks as the most frequent application of online video viewed in a business setting.
-More than half of all respondents (55%) reported they’d watched an online training video at some point in the year leading up to the survey.
+More than half of respondents (55%) reported they’d watched an online training video at some point in the year leading up to the survey.
 Another 51% of all respondents reported viewership of education courses supplied by outside providers.

 The second most popular type of business video was executive presentations, viewed by 52% of all respondents.
 Marketing applications were also widely consumed with marketing webinars (48%), descriptions of products for sale (47%) and product launch events (44%) all drawing widespread viewership in the workplace.